popiang/natours/notes.md

 5. get the id from req.params, then get the tour from tours array and then return in in response

 6. add checking for invalid id and send proper response

+# 55 - Handling Patch Requests

+- will use http method patch instead of put

+1. create the route with the http method patch, return proper response, put some checking

+2. the rest of the process is not implemented until we have come to mongodb